 The Company is continuing to advance its core asset - Cerro Las Minitas - a silver-lead-zinc property located in Durango State, Mexico.
-The property is a large land position and lies within the prolific Faja de Plata (Belt of Silver) of north central Mexico with the Company owning an indirect interest of 40% along with joint venture partner Electrum Global Holdings L.P. ("Electrum") which owns an indirect 60% interest.
-On June 19, 2020, the Company entered into an agreement (the "Agreement") with Electrum to acquire Electrum's 60% indirect interest (Q - Proposed Transactions).
+The property is a large land position and lies within the prolific Faja de Plata (Belt of Silver) of north central Mexico.
+On September 15, 2020, the Company closed a transaction with Electrum Global Holdings L.P. ("Electrum") to acquire Electrum's 60% indirect interest in the project for consideration of US\$15,000,000 in a combination of cash and common shares.